Ondem 4 Tablet is an antiemetic medication commonly used to treat nausea and vomiting caused by various medical treatments and conditions.

 Ondem 4 Tablet is an antiemetic medication that is commonly used to treat nausea and vomiting caused by medical conditions such as stomach upset.
 Vomikind Syrup is a medication used to treat nausea and vomiting in children

-It is also used to prevent nausea and vomiting from surgery, cancer drug therapy, or radiotherapy.
+It is also used to prevent nausea and vomiting caused by surgery, chemotherapy, or radiation therapy.
 It is most commonly used to treat nausea and vomiting caused by surgery, chemotherapy, radiotherapy, and stomach/intestinal infection.

 The first dose is typically administered prior to the start of surgery, chemotherapy, or radiotherapy.
 Give this medicine to your child 30 minutes before the procedure to control vomiting caused by chemotherapy.
 Give it 1 to 2 hours before a radiotherapy session and 1 hour before surgery to prevent vomiting after these procedures.